jjanus12/oad_hol/lab01.md

 A load balancer improves resource utilization, facilitates scaling, and helps ensure high availability.
 You can configure multiple load balancing policies and application-specific health checks to ensure that the load balancer directs traffic only to healthy instances.
 The load balancer can reduce your maintenance window by draining traffic from an unhealthy application server before you remove it from service for maintenance.

-The Load Balancing service enables you to create a public or private load balancer within your VCN.
-A public load balancer has a public IP address that is accessible from the internet.
-A private load balancer has an IP address from the hosting subnet, which is visible only within your VCN.
-You can configure multiple listeners  for an IP address to load balance transport Layer 4 and Layer 7 (TCP and HTTP) traffic.
-Both public and private load balancers can route data traffic to any backend server that is reachable from the VCN.

 ## **STEP 7.2:** Create your Load Balancer

 In this first exercise, you will create your first Load Balancer.